This post may contain affiliate links. Please see my disclosure policy for details.

 This restaurant’s aim is to take you on a journey throughout Egypt, showcasing a menu of traditional dishes from all over the country.
 They only use Egyptian ingredients and flavours and their food is to die for!

-I slaved over the menu for a while, struggling what to choose as it all sounded so good!
+I slaved over the menu for a while, struggling with what to choose as it all sounded so good!
 In the end, I went for Fatta Bil Moza, a lamb shank casserole served on a bed of rice and bread crumbs with yoghurt sauce.
 It was heavenly with a little kick!

-The staff are also really friendly and were offering complimentary starters and breads.
+The staff are also really friendly and were offering complimentary starters and bread.
 To finish I drank a super sweet Egyptian mint tea which kicked me out of my food coma.
 If you don’t have a sweet tooth ask to hold the sugar!